 Doug FieldJoint Chief Executive, East of England Co-op

-Doug is Chairman of the New Anglia Local Enterprise Partnership.
+Doug is Chair of the New Anglia Local Enterprise Partnership.
 His career includes four years at Christie Group plc as Group Financial Controller and six years at PricewaterhouseCoopers LLP in Bristol.
 He joined the Co-op as Finance Controller in 2008 and swiftly rose to the position of joint Chief Executive, joining a five-strong Leadership team.
 Doug oversees the finances of the business and all aspects of technology from PCs to till points.

 To see Doug's Register of Interests, click here.